frongk/gnovel/README.md

 For Automatic Generation of Character Maps Using NLP

 ## Description and Example Output
 This package (in progress) can be used to analyze a `.mobi` ebook and determine the relationships between characters.
+Below is a sample graph generated from analysis of __Harry Potter and the Philosopher's Stone__ by J.K.
+Rowling.
 ![Harry Potter 1](https://raw.githubusercontent.com/frongk/gnovel/master/harrypotter_orig/graphs/hp1_int_graph.png)

 ## Method